seisman/HinetPy/paper/paper.md

 users who report bugs and request features.
-The author is supported by the National Natural Science Foundation of China under grant NSFC42274122, the “CUG Scholar” Scientific Research Funds at China University of Geosciences (Wuhan) (Project No. 2022012), and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan) (No.CUG230604).
+The author is supported by the National Natural Science Foundation of China under grant NSFC42274122, the “CUG Scholar” Scientific Research Funds at China University of Geosciences (Wuhan) (Project No. 2022012), and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan) (No. CUG230604).

 # References